diablodale/dp.docs/docs/_max/attributes.md

 Below is a sorted list of all attributes for our Max plugins.

-> :memo: All plugins do not support all attributes.
-Please consult the plugin
+All plugins do not support all attributes.
+The Max Inspector will list all attributes on the plugin.
+The list of plugins for each attribute is also listed on the :electric_plug: top-right of each attribute's page.
-> itself within the Max inspector for the list of its supported attributes.